 Job coaching and support may not be provided in a vocational facility, adult training facility, Child Residential and Day Treatment Facilities (55 Pa.
-Code Chapter 3800), Community Residential Rehabilitation Services for the Mentally III residential programs (55 Pa.
+Code Chapter 3800), Community Residential Rehabilitation Services for the Mentally Ill residential programs (55 Pa.
 Code Chapter 5310) or any licensed or unlicensed home that provides residential habilitation services funded by ODP.

-As part of a participant's ongoing use of job coaching and support, the provider will develop a fading plan or fading schedule within 6 months of the first day of service delivery.
-The fading plan or fading schedule will address how use of this service will decrease as the participant's productivity and independence on the job increases and as unpaid supports through coworkers and other on-the-job resources are developed.
+As part of a participant's ongoing use of job coaching and support, it is expected that the provider will develop a fading plan or fading schedule that will address how use of this service will decrease as the participant's productivity and independence on the job increases and as he or she develops unpaid supports through coworkers and other onthe-job resources.
 Ongoing use of job coaching and support is limited to providing supports for participants not otherwise available through the employer such as support offered through regular supervisory channels, reasonable accommodation required under the Americans with Disabilities Act, available and appropriate natural supports, or on-the-job resources available to employees who do not have a disability.

-Career assessment and job finding or development may be provided at the following levels: • Basic - The provision of the service at a staff-to-individual ratio of 1:1.
+Career assessment and job finding or development may be provided at the following levels:

+• Basic - The provision of the service at a staff-to-individual ratio of 1:1.